deccer/OpenGL-Getting-Started/docs/00-setup/00-setup.md

 You might want to use it in the future anyway, for showing values for debugging purposes or want to click a thing to change a thing while the program is running, so, why not integrate it right away, I will also explain how.

+We will also be using `debugbreak` a portable thing which can tell the debugger to break.
+Handy when we want to see the callstack to find the offending OpenGL function when it threw an error.

+Later we will be loading a model as well.
+For that we will be using [fastgltf](https://github.com/spnda/fastgltf)

 As mentioned, we will be using `CMake` to handle/build our project.
 I will not explain what `CMake` is or how exactly it works, but in the following paragraph i will briefly show what is what here and there.
 Should be somewhat self explanatory.